-The Unity Manual contains a basic outline of the tasks that must be completed before you are able to run code on your Android device, or in the Android emulator.
-However, the best thing to do is follow the instructions step-by-step from the Android developer portal.
+The Android environment setup topic of the Unity Manual contains a basic outline of the tasks that you must complete before you are able to run code on your Android device, or in the Android emulator.
+For more in-depth information on setting your Android development environment, see the step-by-step instructions on the Android developer portal.

-Unity verifies your development environment when building for Android, and prompts you to upgrade or download missing components if necessary.
-Always use the latest tools available unless a specific version is required by Unity.
+If you miss installing some necessary item during set-up, Unity verifies your development environment when building for Android and prompts you to upgrade or download missing components.

-Unity provides scripting APIs to access various input data and settings from Android devices.
+Unity provides scripting APIs that allow you to access various input data and settings from Android devices.

 Refer to the Android scripting page of the Manual for more information.

 Use plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary to call Android functions written in C/C++ directly from C# scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary (Java functions can be called indirectly).

 To find out how to make these functions accessible from within Unity, visit the Android plug-ins page.

 Unity includes support for occlusion culling, which is a valuable optimization method for mobile platforms.